Posted by: Tavis Patterson on August 25, 2016 at 4:45 pm

 So when (not if) you get an email like this, don’t panic.
 Think before you click.
 Delete & block.

-Let us know if you’re interested in learning more about how Email Care can help block and manage spam.
+Let us know if you’re interested in learning more about how to block and manage spam.